-Nicolette Hahn Niman is a rancher, author and lawyer in Northern California, USA.
+Nicolette Hahn Niman is a rancher, author and lawyer from Northern California in the US.
 We were delighted to welcome her to our conference on Farming and Climate Change where she spoke about the important role livestock can play in sustainable farming systems.
 Nicolette previously served as senior attorney for the Waterkeeper Alliance, running their campaign to reform the concentrated production of livestock and poultry.
 In recent years she has gained a national reputation as an advocate for sustainable food production and improved farm-animal welfare.
 She is the author of Defending Beef (Chelsea Green, 2014) and Righteous Porkchop (Harper Collins, 2009).

 We asked Nicolette to tell us more about her views on the role of livestock, the public understanding of different production methods and we also asked for her thoughts on the EAT-Lancet report.